2009 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse of the 2009 Presidential Dollar

-Features a portrait of the honored president based on official White House portraits, intaglio prints, and medal designs, with each of the four 2009 coins designed by different United States Mint artists.
+Each 2009 obverse features a portrait of the honored president drawn from official White House portraits, intaglio prints, and historical medal designs.
+Notably, each of the four 2009 coins was created by a different U.S. Mint artist — making this year particularly varied from a numismatic art perspective.

-The William Henry Harrison dollar bears an image sculpted and designed by U.S. Mint Sculptor-Engraver Joseph Menna, while the John Tyler dollar features a portrait designed and sculpted by Sculptor-Engraver Phebe Hemphill.
-The James K. Polk coin displays a portrait designed by Artistic Infusion Program Master Designer Susan Gamble and sculpted by Sculptor-Engraver Charles Vickers, and the Zachary Taylor dollar presents a portrait by Sculptor-Engraver Don Everhart.
+The William Henry Harrison dollar was sculpted and designed by U.S. Mint Sculptor-Engraver Joseph Menna.
+The John Tyler dollar features a portrait by Sculptor-Engraver Phebe Hemphill, the James K. Polk coin was designed by Artistic Infusion Program Master Designer Susan Gamble and sculpted by Charles Vickers, and the Zachary Taylor dollar bears a portrait by Sculptor-Engraver Don Everhart.

 The Reverse of the 2009 Presidential Dollar